-- 1. No Assignment will be accepted after its due date without prior instructor consent. - 2.
-Late assignments will lose 20% of possible points for each day it is late. - 3.
-As papers should be typewritten according to the American Psychological Association (APA) manual.
-Papers with APA errors will receive a reduction in points or no credit. - 4.
+- 1. Assignments will be accepted after the due date with prior instructor consent. - 2.
+Late assignments could lose up to 20% of possible points for each day it is late. - 3.
+As papers should be constructed in Microsoft Word according to the American Psychological Association (APA) manual.
+Papers with APA errors could receive a reduction in points or no credit. - 4.
 Extra credit points are not available. - 5.
-There are no I's (incompletes) for this class. - 6.
-After 11:59 pm on the date for which any assignment due is considered late and will possibly result in a lower grade for that assignment. - 7.
+There are no I's (incompletes) for this class without serious extenuating circumstances and must be requested by the student prior to the conclusion of the semester.
+The student must submit a "Request for Incomplete Grade" form prior to the "I" grade being assigned. - 6.
+After 11:59 pm on the date for which any assignment due is considered late and could possibly result in a lower grade for that assignment. - 7.
 There are no optional assignments in this course.
-All assignments must be completed in order to pass this class. - 8.
-Students who fail to participate in Discussion Power Point postings or complete any assignment may not pass this course.
+All assignments must be completed in order to successfully complete this class.